Diving into the Machine: Lab 5

 svc #0 // perform syscall

-It can be viewed as a stark contrast to higher-level I/O functions that manage these details for you.
+It can be viewed as a stark contrast to higher-level I/O functions that manage these details for us.

 C. Converting Numbers to ASCII